fadden/CiderPress2/README.md

 ZIP                 | .zip                     | full support, including __MACOSX handling

-"Add/extract" means that you can add or extract files to and from the format, e.g. adding an AppleDouble file to an HFS disk image results in creating a single new file with a resource fork and file type information from the ADF header.
+"Add/extract" means that you can add or extract files to and from the format, e.g. adding an AppleDouble file pair to an HFS disk image results in a single new file with a resource fork and file type information.
 AppleSingle files can be read like other file archives, but are only created as part of extracting files from something else.

-The __MACOSX support in ZIP allows files to be stored with resource forks and HFS file types.
+The __MACOSX support allows files in ZIP archives to be stored with resource forks and HFS file types.

 Compression modes supported are LZW/1 and LZW/2 for NuFX, Squeeze for Binary ][, and deflate for ZIP/gzip.